arbkz/Getting-and-Cleaning-Data-Course-Project/README.md

  requires: dplyr

  Since the source data is 60MB this script assumes the data set is already downloaded and unzipped into the working directory.
- It can be downloaded here : <a href='https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip'>
+ It can be downloaded <a href='https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip'>here</a>

  or you can uncomment the section in the script which will do it for you.